 Italy was the first country in the EU --which is the third-highest CO2 emitter in the World-- to be strongly hit by the COVID-19 pandemic.
-A study quantitatively assessed how the meteorological and air quality parameters were correlated to the COVID-19 transmission in two large metropolitan areas in Northern Italy.
-The main findings of the study highlight that air pollution showed a positive correlation to the COVID-19 virus transmission2.
+A study quantitatively assessed how the meteorological and air quality parameters were correlated to COVID-19 transmission in two large metropolitan areas in Northern Italy.
+The main findings of the study highlight that air pollution showed a positive correlation to COVID-19 virus transmission.

 During September 17-19, I will exhibit my Recovery Roses paintings at the Forli Vernice Art Fair in Northern Italy.

 The global week to act for Sustainable Development Goals is a global campaign aiming to drive action and change while reminding world leaders that people around the world are doing their part to accelerate progress on the SDGs.
-Held during the high-level week of United Nations General Assembly, Climate Week New York City, and ahead of Net Zero Festival in London, this year’s Global Week to #Act4SDGs raises awareness for a green recovery from the COVID-19 pandemic.
+Held during the high-level week of the United Nations General Assembly, Climate Week New York City, and ahead of the Net Zero Festival in London, this year’s Global Week to #Act4SDGs raises awareness for a green recovery from the COVID-19 pandemic.

 A sustainable green recovery plan from the pandemic necessitates understanding the links between climate change, health, and inequality; and implementing ambitious climate change policies, which align with the Paris agreement.
 The United Nation's 17 Sustainable Development Goals (SDG) are a call for action by all countries, people to promote prosperity while protecting the planet.
 More important than ever, these goals provide a critical framework for a COVID-19 green recovery.

 My art shows—with paintings that were acknowledged in numerous United Nations art competitions— reflect these themes.
 They will be exhibited at the #Act4SDGs from September 17- 28; Climate Week New York City from September 20-26; and Net Zero Festival London from September 29 to October 1, 2021, and in the 2021 UNGA Guide.